-a.
+- a.
 The PM is responsible for estimating the quantity and cost of all secondary items (consumables and reparables) associated with the system being fielded.
-This includes both the wholesale (depot) and retail (MSC item manager and unit) levels.
+This includes both the wholesale (depot) and retail (MSC item manager and unit) levels. - b.

-b.
 Procurement dollars are used to fund initial spares (now referred to as DLRs) and initial repairs (now referred to as consumables).
-OMA dollars are used to fund replenishment reparables and consumables.
+OMA dollars are used to fund replenishment reparables and consumables. - c.

-c.
 The revolving part of AWCF, or the cost of the pipeline, does not go into the POE/CCA.
 That is, an estimate of AWCF obligational authority is not included because it is transparent to the unit, or customer.
-However, the OMA appropriations should reflect the funds that the units will need to reimburse the AWCF for the necessary quantity of replenishment parts at a given price over the life of the system.
+However, the OMA appropriations should reflect the funds that the units will need to reimburse the AWCF for the necessary quantity of replenishment parts at a given price over the life of the system. - d.

-d.
 The cost estimate, and PM procurement funding, for initial consumables and reparables should be the same.
 The quantity should be based on ASL/PLL requirements, in order to accurately complete initial fielding.
 For replenishment consumables and reparables, the cost estimate, and unit OMA funding, should be based on annual procurement requirements, or unit consumption rates.
 The cost estimate must consider the requirement for common components vs. system peculiar or unique components.
-In either case, consideration must be given to the "spares to availability" criteria by accounting for the Mean-Time-Between-Failure (MTBF) and other appropriate demand rate indicators affecting procurement requirements is immaterial to the unit.
+In either case, consideration must be given to the "spares to availability" criteria by accounting for the Mean-Time-Between-Failure (MTBF) and other appropriate demand rate indicators affecting procurement requirements.
+Depot availability should not be an issue.
+What AWCF does to meet the procurement requirements is immaterial to the unit.
 The unit will still have to have OMA funds to buy the item whether it is currently stocked at the depot or not.